-- (1) 3,557 shares were purchased as part of the Company's employee stock purchase discount plan.
-During the fourth quarter, the shares were purchased at an average price of \$335.34. - (2) Authorization for the repurchase program may be modified, suspended, or discontinued at any time.
+(1) 3,557 shares were purchased as part of the Company's employee stock purchase discount plan.
+During the fourth quarter, the shares were purchased at an average price of \$335.34.

+(2) Authorization for the repurchase program may be modified, suspended, or discontinued at any time.
 The repurchase of shares in any particular period and the actual amount of such purchases remain at the discretion of the Board of Directors, and no assurance can be given that shares will be repurchased in the future.
 The following comparative stock performance line graph compares the cumulative shareholder return on the common stock of Domino's Pizza, Inc. (NYSE: DPZ) for the five-year period between December 31, 2017 and December 31, 2022, with the cumulative total return on (i) the Standard & Poor's 500 Index (the "S&P 500"), (ii) the Standard & Poor's 400 Restaurant Index (the "S&P 400 Restaurant Index"), which was the Company's previously-utilized comparison index, and (iii) the Company's current comparison index, the Standard & Poor's Composite 1500 Restaurant Index (the "S&P 1500 Restaurant Index").
 Management believes that the companies included in the S&P 1500 Restaurant Index more appropriately reflect the scope and scale of the Company's operations and better match the competitive market in which the Company operates than the S&P 400 Restaurant Index.
-Due to the change in selected comparative indices, we are presenting the current comparative index and the comparative index that was used in the prior year.
-The cumulative total return computations set forth in the performance graph assume the investment of \$100 in each of the Company's common stock, the S&P 500, the S&P 400 Restaurant Index and the S&P 1500 Restaurant Index on December 31, 2017.
+Due to the change in selected comparative indices, we are presenting the current comparative index and the comparative index and the investment of \$100 in each of the Company's common stock, the S&P 500, the S&P 400 Restaurant Index and the S&P 1500 Restaurant Index on December 31, 2017.